Philosophy, Literary and Linguistic Studies B.A.

 - Political Science

 - Social Sciences

-At the end of their third semester students must provide documentation of language skills at a C1 level for the English and American Studies components.
+At the end of their third semester students must provide documentation of language skills at a C1 level for the English Studies component.
 An at least six-week long stay abroad gives students important language experiences immersed in local everyday life as well as intercultural skills.

 A pre-planned mobility window during the fourth semester helps students to avoid delays in their study progress.
 It is also possible to get credit for a suitable stay abroad before their studies begins, for example volunteer work, internship, attendance at a foreign university, or employment.

-A five-week long mandatory internships allows students to develop professional prospects during their studies.
+A mandatory internship (240 hours) allows students to develop professional prospects during their studies.
 The Faculty of Arts and Humanities has a special Career and Practice Service to support and accompanying students during their internship and in finding a career.

 The Faculty of Arts and Humanities collaborates with many institutions to offers studies and internships worldwide.
 Students can complete both the mandatory six-week stay abroad as well as additional internships, studies, and research.
 By spending time abroad they improve their language skills immersed in local life and simultaneously acquire other technical qualifications.
 Active language use in various fields of application is essential for study success and a later career.

 RWTH students profit not only from the Faculty's exchange programs but also from the University's strategic partnerships with international universities.
 They can, for example, complete short stays at one of the IDEA League universities while completing a term paper.
 The UROP Abroad program, the only one of its kind in Germay, offers the possibility to participate in research projects at international universities during Bachelor studies.
 These stays abroad are partially funded by RWTH-specific funding.

 All of RWTH's collaborative programs are listed on the webpages about studying abroad.